 dsmHack is everyone that helps build this community.
 However, dsmHack is led by a Board of Directors that organize events and facilitate programming.
 Here are the people, helping the people, help the people that help people.

 Kevin is a lead software developer at Principal, an insurance and financial services company headquartered in Des Moines, Iowa.
 Kevin is part of a team responsible for building applications that help customers do business with the company online.
 When Kevin is not creating business capabilities and innovating the culture at work, he can be found volunteering at local events.
-Kevin is the treasurer and a hackathon co-founder for dsmHack.
+Kevin is the president and a hackathon co-founder for dsmHack.
 He also enjoys giving back to the community through Volunteer Income Tax Assistance (VITA) and other downtown Des Moines events.
 Kevin received his BA in Computer Science from the University of Northern Iowa.

-Alex is a marketing consultant at Principal.
+Alex is a marketing consultant at Principal supporting the U.S. Insurance Solutions business unit.
 With a background in working with local nonprofit organizations and connecting them with design resources they need, she joined the dsmHack team in 2015 to help further the marketing aspects of the organization and connect even more nonprofits with the technical resources they need.
-Alex received her Bachelor of Fine Arts in Graphic Design from Iowa State University in 2011 and is currently pursuing her MBA from the University of Iowa.
+Alex received her Bachelor of Fine Arts in Graphic Design from Iowa State University in 2011 and MBA from the University of Iowa in 2018.

 Chuck is a software and infrastructure engineer who runs a small software consultancy called Rolek Technologies.
 His primary role is making software teams and companies more efficient.
 While also doing some software/hardware projects on the side.
 When he’s not working, he’s contributing back to the IT and general communities as a whole.
 For the first three years of dsmHack he was a very active participant, and now he’s an organizer so he can direct his efforts to make each event that much better.
 He got his BA in Computer Science and Management Information Systems at Grand View University.
 Before that he got his AAS from DMACC in Business Information Systems where he also actively teaches.